How does a DUI charge affect a nurse in South Florida?: Fort Lauderdale Criminal Defense Attorney Explains

 - 0 to 12 months in Jail: There are a few different possibilites when it comes to Jail time for a first-time DUI in Florida.
 It is possible to not serve any time in jail if convicted, but depending on your BAC, if you refused a breath test or not, had a minor in the car with you or were in a car crash, a first-time DUI can lead to up to 1 year in Broward, Palm Beach, or Miami-Dade County Jail.

 - 10 days to 1 year in Jail: When it comes to a second Florida DUI, you face a minimum of 10 days in jail if your first DUI was within 5 years.
 Depending on the circumstances, up to 1 year in jail is possible for a second DUI.

 3rd DUI in South Florida

 - 30 days to 1 year in jail: Depending on your particular DUI charges, you might be forced to spend a minimum or 30 days in Jail and could face up to 1 year in Jail.

 In addition to potential Florida Board of Nursing disciplinary actions and potential jail time, other Florida DUI consequences include potential: fines ranging from $500 to $2,000; driver's license suspensions; ignition interlock systems; DUI school; and even community service requirements.

 To learn more about how DUI charges can affect professional license in Florida, visit our blog: "How to Protect Your Professional License and Yourself when Charged with DUI in Florida".

-FREE DUI Strategy Sessions for Nurses facing DUIs in South Florida
+FREE DUI Consultation for Nurses Facing DUIs in South Florida

 Rossen Law Firm has three award-winning DUI attorneys who are ready to fight to defend you, your future, and your career as a nurse.
 We offer free consultations for nurses facing DUI charges in South Florida.